FF8/Twisted_TMDs_reconstruction/README.md

 ## General info

 This code computes the lattice reconstuction of twisted homobilayers of TMDs.
-More details can be found in the follwing references:
+More details can be found in the following references:

  * Phys.
 Rev. Lett.
 124, 206101 –20 May 2020<br />
  * Phys.
 Rev. B 104, 125440 – 28 September 2021<br />